iomesh/docs/docs/Deploy IOMesh Cluster/install-iomesh.md

     operator-85877979-s94vz                               1/1     Running   0          2m8s
     operator-85877979-xqtml                               1/1     Running   0          2m8s
     ```
-  If all pods are running properly as shown above, it indicates IOMesh is installed successfully.
+  If the status of all pods is Running as shown above, the IOMesh has been installed successfully.

 [1]: http://iomesh.com/charts
 [2]: http://www.iomesh.com/docs/installation/setup-iomesh-storage#setup-data-network